Security considerations for data movement in Azure Data Factory

 What are the port requirements for the self-hosted integration runtime to work?

 The self-hosted integration runtime makes HTTP-based connections to access the internet.
-The outbound ports 443 and 80 must be opened for the self-hosted integration runtime to make this connection.
+The outbound ports 443 must be opened for the self-hosted integration runtime to make this connection.
 Open inbound port 8050 only at the machine level (not the corporate firewall level) for credential manager application.
 If Azure SQL Database or Azure SQL Data Warehouse is used as the source or the destination, you need to open port 1433 as well.
 For more information, see the Firewall configurations and whitelisting IP addresses section.

 For information about Azure Data Factory Copy Activity performance, see Copy Activity performance and tuning guide.